Research and Study

 Each student must satisfy the qualifying exam requirement in two of the three focus areas.
 The requirement for a focus area can be satisfied by passing a written qualifying exam in the focus area or by earning a grade of A-minus or higher in each of two 5000-level industrial engineering courses in the focus area.

 Students select one of the three focus areas and take additional course work in that area.
 They fulfill the minimum requirement of the focus area, completing at least two additional 5000-level industrial engineering courses in the area.

-Each student must demonstrate ability to carry out creative individual research by completing and defending the dissertation research proposal in a comprehensive examination.
-The exam includes written and oral parts and is conducted by an examining committee of at least five industrial engineering and Graduate College faculty members.
-It is scheduled after the qualifying examination requirement has been satisfied.
+Each student must demonstrate ability to carry out creative individual research by completing and defending the dissertation research proposal.
+The exam is scheduled after the qualifying examination requirement has been satisfied.
 The examining committee determines whether a student is ready to begin dissertation research.
 Once a student has completed the comprehensive examination satisfactorily, the student is accepted as a candidate for the Ph.D.

 Final Examination (Thesis Defense)

 Each student must defend the completed dissertation in the final examination, which is conducted by the examining committee.

 Ph.D. students who concentrate in wind power management must meet all regular requirements for the doctoral degree.
 In addition, they must gain sufficient breadth and depth of domain knowledge in their study area by taking energy-related courses.

 Applicants must meet the admission requirements of the Graduate College; for detailed information about Graduate College policies, see the Manual of Rules and Regulations of the Graduate College.